 If homeownership is the American Dream, then foreclosure is the national nightmare.
-Though the nation’s foreclosure rate has dropped dramatically since the Great Recession, the tragedy continues for those who lose jobs or suffer health problems that make once affordable monthly payments impossible.
+Though the nation’s foreclosure rate dropped dramatically after the Great Recession, the coronavirus reminded consumers what happens to those who lose jobs, see work hours reduced or suffer health problems that make once affordable monthly payments impossible.

 If you enter such an emergency, it’s important to take charge of the situation, contact your lender and immediately begin looking for help with your mortgage payment.

 Homeowner Assistance for Victims of COVID-19